yiisoft/validator/docs/guide/built-in-rules-nested.md

 ### Using keys containing separator / shortcut

 If a key contains the separator (`.`), or `Each` shortcut (`*`), it must be escaped with backslash (`\`) in the rule config to work correctly.
-So escaping is not needed in the input data.
+Escaping is not needed in the input data.
 Here is an example with 2 nested keys named `author.data` and `name.surname`:

 ```php